cbhacks/drnsf/expr/scripting.rst

       descendant node.
 Descendant nodes are enumerated the same as in :py:func:`eachdescendant`.

+   .. py:function:: eachasset(basetype=Asset)

+      Returns a generator which yields the asset associated with this atom's node as well as each of the descendant nodes.
+Nodes with no associated asset are excluded, but their descendants are still considered.

+      An optional ``basetype`` argument may be provided, in which case only the assets of the given type or derived from that type are yielded.

 .. py:function:: eachatom()

    Returns a generator which yields an Atom for each node in the "active"